Dazzle Bhujwala: Tackling Global Challenges Through Sustainable Finance

 • Earned Teaching Assistant positions for three courses, supporting and guiding over 100 graduate students towards their coursework in sustainable investing

-• Launched Columbia Sustainable Finance Professionals Network (CSFPN) connecting academia with industry to promote and develop sustainable finance solutions
+• Won SPS Leadership Award 2017 for launching and leading Columbia Sustainable Finance Professionals Network (CSFPN) that connects academia with the financial industry to develop and promote sustainable finance solutions

 • Joined the Advisory Board of BLAK Fintech, promoting financial inclusion by empowering the financially excluded to build wealth

-• Became the face of the International House annual fund-raising appeal letter
+• Selected among 700 graduate students and scholars to be the face of International House annual fund-raising appeal letter

 Where are you from?